cabauman/cabauman.github.io/_pages/about.md

 ## About me

 My name is Colt Bauman.
 I have about 9 years of professional experience, and 16 years overall as a software engineer.
 7 of those 9 years are C#/Unity based, and the other 2 years are NodeJS/backend based.
-I also have 1 year of professional experience using Unreal Engine.
+I also have 1 year of professional experience using Unreal Engine and C++.
 I graduated with a Bachelor of Science degree in Game and Simulation Programming in February of 2012, where C++ and C# were the primary languages.

 In terms of game development, I'm most passionate about
-- vector math
+- 3D vector math
 - implementing game mechanics and systems
 - low level techniques implemented by game engines